-Note: We’re experiencing duplicate main photos in old posts, which our developers are working on to resolve.
+Note: We’re experiencing duplicate main photos in old posts, which our developers are working on resolving.
 Hopefully, soon this will be changed.
-Thank you for your patience as we muddle our way through “new site” challenges.
+Thank you so much for being patient as we muddle our way through “new site” challenges.

 In essence, we’re paying less per month than we would have paid living in a holiday home.
 Of course, the perks are considerably less, if not non-existent.
-As we’ve mentioned over and over again, we cannot access any of the hotel’s usual facilities; not the health club, not the restaurant, not the bar, not the daily newspaper and sadly no access to the pool or outdoors.
+As we’ve mentioned repeatedly, we cannot access any of the hotel’s usual facilities, not the health club, the restaurant, the bar, the daily newspaper, and sadly no access to the pool or outdoors.

 |Photos through the glass are less vivid.|

-Subsequently, paying the monthly hotel bill (including dinners) at approximately US $4,000, INR 292514 is hardly a sum we relish in paying.
-However, with the utmost of gratitude, we’ve had a clean and safe environment during the trying times of COVID-19 while trapped in India.
+Subsequently, paying the monthly hotel bill (including dinners) at approximately US $4,000, INR 292514, is hardly a sum we relish in delivering.
+However, with the utmost gratitude, we’ve had a clean and safe environment during the trying times of COVID-19 while trapped in India.
 On top of the above sum, we pay for insurance, prescriptions, vitamins, website charges, streaming services (more now than usual), cloud storage fees, and a variety of odds and ends, mainly toiletries.

-As members of Hotels.com, using the link on our site, we’ve been able to accumulate a number of “free” nights.
+As members of Hotels.com, we’ve accumulated several “free” nights using the link on our site.
 The amounts determined by the value of the free nights are solely based on our average room rate for the nights we’ve recently used and paid, plus a nightly fee of US $10, INR 731.

 |Insect displays in the Charles Darwin research area of the museum.|

-We booked three free nights, from August 29 to August 31, 2020, using Tom’s account.
+We booked three free nights using Tom’s account from August 29 to August 31, 2020.
 Then we booked the first 12 nights in September using 12 free nights.
-All of the 15 nights reflect a shortage since the room rates, plus taxes were higher than the value we’d accumulated for each night.
-Thus, we paid US $481.08, INR 35181, for the 12-nights including taxes, but not including our meals for this period.
+All 15 nights reflect a shortage since the room rates and taxes were higher than the value we’d accumulated for each night.
+Thus, we paid US $481.08, INR 35181, for the 12-nights, including taxes, but not our meals for this period.

 The room prices online vary nightly by quite a significant amount.
-We attempt to check pricing several times a day to ensure, when we’re ready to book again, we’re getting the best possible price.
-We’ve definitely observed the nightly rates increasing and more and more time passes since the onset of the lockdown as more and more in-country flights become available and there are more in-country business travelers who frequent this hotel.
+We attempt to check pricing several times a day to ensure that we get the best possible price when we’re ready to book again.
+We’ve observed the nightly rates increasing and more and more time passes since the onset of the lockdown as more and more in-country flights become available and more in-country business travelers frequent this hotel.

 |There were numerous paintings of animals from artists throughout the world.|

-Nonetheless, we don’t forget for a minute, that we are safe, in a clean and hygienic space and have little responsibility other than to care for our personal needs, laundry, exercise while continuing to manage our site.
-I am working one hour a day on the edits on each of the past almost 3,000 posts and although its cut into my much needed free time, I’m getting through it, day by day.
+Nonetheless, we don’t forget for a minute that we are safe, in a clean and hygienic space, and have little responsibility other than to care for our personal needs, laundry, exercise while continuing to manage our site.
+I am working one hour a day on the edits on the past almost 3,000 posts, and although it’s cut into my much-needed free time, I’m getting through it day by day.